Should the NHL Try to Resume Play This Season?

 Related: Top 10 Dirtiest NHL Players

 Despite playing 66 games, Travis Konecny of the Flyers had already set a career-high with 61 points and earned his first All-Star Game appearance this season.
-He must be disappointed that his career year put on hold.
+He must be disappointed that his career year was put on hold.
 Meanwhile, Dallas Stars goalie Anton Khudobin had been playing some of the best hockey of his career.
 As a pending unrestricted free agent, he likely wanted a few more solid performances to secure a lucrative contract this offseason.

 Regardless, there is no guarantee that Konecny, Khudobin or any player would return in top shape, as the season has been paused for over a month.
 Sure, players train during the offseason, but this is different given that most facilities are closed and many players are practicing at home.
 Furthermore, like all of us, their priority is to keep themselves and their families safe and healthy, so their minds may not be ready to focus on hockey.
 Finally, as was the case with some Ottawa Senators, some have had to recover from COVID-19.